GMG-Special-Projects-Desk/tracer/README.md

 Commands
 ---
-You can also query tracer using its slash command from slack.
+You can query tracer for more information using its slash command from slack.
 There are three commands you can use

 `/tracer list`